 BHSU collaborates with the S.D.
 Department of Health, Tobacco Control Program to reduce tobacco use and encourage cessation from tobacco use.
-Tobacco use is allowed in parking lot are as on the perimeter of campus.
+Tobacco use is allowed in parking lot areas on the perimeter of campus.
 Tobacco use of any kind is prohibited anywhere within the campus buildings, including residence halls.
-If you need help quitting, you can receive free counseling and tobacco replacement products by calling the South Dakota Quit Line at 1-866-737-8487 or call BHSU Health Services at 605-642-6520.
+If you need help quitting, you can receive free counseling and tobacco replacement products by calling the South Dakota Quit Line at 1-866-737-8487.